Highlights from the Ratings and Financial Report for Colony Capital Inc. (CLNY)

 Truist, on the other hand, stated in their research note that they expect to see CLNY reach a price target of $6.
 The rating they have provided for CLNY stocks is “Buy” according to the report published on December 03rd, 2020.

-Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 2.83%, as shares sank -6.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.74% lower at present.
+Volatility was left at 3.57%, however, over the last 30 days, the volatility rate increased by 3.42%, as shares sank -1.86% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.18% upper at present.

 Insider Trading